vultisig/docs/voltix-token/usdvltx.md

 ---
-description: The purpose of the Voltix Token
+description: The purpose of the Vultisig Token
 ---

 # $VLTI